Romanian govt to repeal law that goes easy on corruption

-BUCHAREST, Romania (AP) — Romania’s government plans to meet to repeal an emergency decree that decriminalizes official misconduct, a law that has prompted massive protests at home and widespread condemnation from abroad.
+BUCHAREST, Romania (AP) — Romania’s government was meeting Sunday to repeal an emergency decree that decriminalizes official misconduct, a law that has prompted massive protests at home and widespread condemnation from abroad.

-Protesters were angry that the measure waters down the country’s fight against corrupt officials, including the ruling Social Democrats’ party leader.
-Tens of thousands took to the streets for the fifth consecutive day Saturday and another huge rally is planned for Sunday.
+Protesters were angry that the measure waters down the country’s fight against corrupt officials, including the ruling Social Democrats’ party leader, and that it was passed in the middle of the night Wednesday by emergency decree with no input from parliament.

-It’s not clear what effects the repeal would have on the decree passed Wednesday.
-The Constitutional Court will rule on the legality of the decree this week.
+Tens of thousands took to the streets for the fifth consecutive day Saturday and another huge rally is expected Sunday.

 Most Read Stories